safesoftware/FMETraining/README.md

 The status of each chapter is:

 - Chapter 0: Complete content; No exercises.
-- Chapter 1: Complete content.
-Exercises not yet complete.
+- Chapter 1: Content and exercises complete.
 - Chapter 2: Incomplete content and exercises.
 - Chapter 3: Incomplete content and exercises.
 - Chapter 4: Content and exercises complete.